projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 Return
 ------

-The output of the transformation is closely analogous to the block matrix DataFrame we started with.
-The main difference is that, rather than representing a single block matrix, it really represents multiple block matrices, with one such matrix per label (phenotype).
+The output of the transformation is analogous to the block matrix DataFrame we started with.
+The main difference is that, rather than representing a single block matrix, it represents multiple block matrices, with one such matrix per label (phenotype).
 Comparing the schema of this block matrix DataFrame (``reduced_block_df``) with the DataFrame we started with (``block_df``), the new columns are:

 - ``alpha``: Name of the alpha value used in fitting the model that produced the values in this row
 - ``label``: The label corresponding to the values in this row.
-Since the genotype block matrix :math:`X^0` is phenotype-agnostic, the rows in ``block_df`` were not restricted to any label (phenotype), but the level 1 block matrix :math:`X^1` represents ridge model predictions for the labels the reducer was fit with, so each row is associated with a specific label.
+Since the genotype block matrix :math:`X_0` is phenotype-agnostic, the rows in ``block_df`` were not restricted to any label (phenotype), but the level 1 block matrix :math:`X_1` represents ridge model predictions for the labels the reducer was fit with, so each row is associated with a specific label.

-The headers in the :math:`X^1` block matrix are derived from a combination of the source block in :math:`X^0`, the alpha value used in fitting the ridge model, and the label they were fit with.
-These headers are assigned to header blocks that correspond to the chromosome of the source block in :math:`X^0`.
+The headers in the :math:`X_1` block matrix are derived from a combination of the source block in :math:`X_0`, the alpha value used in fitting the ridge model, and the label they were fit with.
+These headers are assigned to header blocks that correspond to the chromosome of the source block in :math:`X_0`.

 Example
 -------